hansemannn/titanium-googlemaps/README.md

 - [x] All delegates (exposed as events)

 ## Requirements

-  - Titanium Mobile SDK 5.2.2.GA or later
+  - Titanium SDK 5.2.2 or later
-  - iOS 7.1 or later
-  - Xcode 6.4 or later

 ## Download, Setup and Build

 ### Download

   * [Stable release](https://github.com/hansemannn/titanium-googlemaps/releases)
   * [![gitTio](http://hans-knoechel.de/shields/shield-gittio.svg)](http://gitt.io/component/ti.googlemaps)

 ### Setup

 Unpack the module and place it inside the `modules/iphone/` folder of your project.
 Edit the modules section of your `tiapp.xml` file to include this module:
 ```xml